 For a closer look at both, check out my article about front-end vs. back-end development.

-When you start learning web development, you should start by figuring out what your long-term goals are.
+When you start learning web development, start by figuring out what your long-term goal.

-The most important thing is to know what you want to build in the future.
-This will help you choose the right programming language to learn.
+Know what you want to build in the future.
+This helps you choose the right programming language to learn.